From Chris Wayan's journal 1995/7/29

 I admit "I feel extremely uncomfortable even listening to you."
-I can think of a parallel, though--Stephanie Nelson's study showing that European and American wariness about dreams began during the witch-burnings.
+I can think of a parallel, though--Stephanie Nelson's study showing that European and American wariness about dreams AND the paranormal both began during the witch-burnings.
 Get too witchy and they'll come for you!

 I went through a phase of worrying much like Xanthe.
 Mine began with my first blatant psychic dream.
 My family was near Lake Tahoe and we all dreamed of ax murders.
 My father said "this shows the impulses inside us all"--the Freudian line.
 Then the paper came.
 The murders had been real, and nearby.
 I learned then that impulses to hurt myself or deprive myself may be echoes of something external, but I drew the line there.
 Spill-over yes, malice no. Xanthe's right--I dismiss that as paranoia, superstition.
-It took a blatant, outrageous psychic dream to forced me to accept them as real.
+It took a blatant, outrageous psychic dream to forced me to accept even spillover as real.
 Do I want to wait until I have a similar crisis here, before I'll consider Xanthe's hypothesis?

 Even New Age types who work routinely with psychic healing and angels don't want to think about the same things gone bad: demons and psychic ill-wishing from human enemies.
 Even if you do suspect such things, maybe it's smart to keep your mouth shut.
-If spiritual parasites or predators or colonists exist, exploiting us somehow, it's probably not smart to holler "I see you, ya bastards!"
+If spiritual parasites or predators or colonists do exist, it's not smart to holler "I see you, ya bastards!"
 Is not thinking about it protective?
 Lying low, playing dumb happy slave on the plantation?

 On the other hand, the blank spot could be one way such parasites keep us in line!
 Like the inability of American wage slaves to notice their owners!
 So far, at least.
 So far.

 Or, again, it may be a historical by-product of the Inquisition--like the Holocaust's "Never again!"
 Believing that either humans or spooks can curse as well as bless leads straight back to "burn, witch, burn!" and at least Americans really do make an effort now to prevent pogroms, or even overt discrimination.